-Being a worry wort does not come easier.
-But worry can easily turn into anxiety and a world of unjustified mental agony.
-Mindfulness helps, but the physical symptoms of anxiety are much harder to deal with (as physical anxiety symptoms normally stem from the subconsciousness).
+Being a worry wort is not an easy thing to live with.
+Prolonged worry can easily turn into anxiety and a world of unjustified mental agony.
+Sometimes you can control the mental looping with things like mindfulness and therapy, but the physical manifestations of anxiety are much harder to resolve.

-With time and practice, you can refine the art of being able to quickly calm down your thoughts and nervous system when entering a stressed and anxious state.
+With time, practice and help from natural medicine, you can quickly settle your nervous system when entering a stressed or anxious state.
 This is how to do it.

 Avoid caffeine at all costs

 MSG (monosodium glutamate) is a well-known trigger of anxiety.
 If you’re sensitive it can give you palpitations (making your heart race) which makes the feeling of anxiety worse.
-It has many other detrimental affects that affect people differently.
 It also leaves many with nightmares and night sweats.
 So avoid MSG when you can – checking Asian foods and packaged foods such as frozen dinners, gravies, salty snacks and chips.
+Avoid anything with “preservative 620”.
 Especially remember to ask the wait staff at Asian restaurants too.

 Opt for high quality carbohydrates

-Anxiety is often the result of HPA dysfunction (i.e. when the hypothalamic-pituitary-adrenal axis becomes over stimulated, usually due to chronic stress and/or inflammation).
-Eating gluten free, starchy, non-inflammatory carbohydrates (that do not incite an insulin response) will help calm this response (and thus your anxiety).
+High quality, non-glutinous, starchy carbohydrates can be very comforting as they help calm the stress response.
 Some of these include any type of rice, sweet potato, potato, beetroot or squash.
-Eating low GI carbohydrates will also stimulate the secretion of GABA, a neurotransmitter that helps the mind to relax and stop worrying.
+Eating low GI carbohydrates will also calm you by working on GABA receptors in the brain (as per above).
 Other foods that might also help as they contain glutamic acid (which makes GABA) include almonds, halibut, mackerel, oats, walnuts, rice bran and lentils.

 Avoid refined sugars and glutinous grains